By nava | On March 4, 2018 | Comments (0)

-Gertrude Stein (February 3, 1874 – July 27, 1946) is one of the most significant writers of the early twentieth century.
-Though some consider her writing incoherent, others view it as a singular voice.
+Gertrude Stein (February 3, 1874 – July 27, 1946) was an American author, poet, and art collector.
+She’s considered one of the most significant writers of the early twentieth century.
+Though some consider her writing incoherent or absurd, others view it as a singular voice.

-Born to a well-to-do family in Pennsylvania, Stein went to college at Radcliffe and then studied medicine for four years at Johns Hopkins University.
-But she was bored by exams and was only interested in the learning itself, not the results.
+Born into a well-to-do family Jewish family in Pennsylvania, Stein went to college at Radcliffe and then studied medicine for four years at Johns Hopkins University.

 You might also like: Gertrude Stein Quotes to Perplex and Delight

-Her poems were unlike any others—each almost like a piece of abstract art to experience throughout the senses.
-Stein’s most popular work was The Autobiography of Alice B. Toklas, which is written through Alice’s point of view.
+Her poems were unlike any others — each almost like a piece of abstract art to experience throughout the senses.
+Stein’s most popular work was The Autobiography of Alice B. Toklas, which is written as though through Alice’s point of view.
 Aside from poetry and novels, Stein also wrote plays, operas, and gave many lectures.

 Stein died in Paris on July 27, 1946 at the age of 72 from complications from stomach cancer surgery after surgery.
 She is buried in Paris, in the Père Lachaise Cemetery.